What is lifting equipment?

 How are the thorough examination results reported?

-The competent person appointed to perform the through examinations will report the results of the though examination to Estates.
+The competent person appointed to perform the through examinations will report the results of the though examination to Campus Infrastructure.

-If the though examinations shows an item of lifting equipment to be in a dangerous state, then the competent person will make an instant report to Estates.
-Estates will contact the Head of Department to report that the item must be withdrawn from service
+If the though examinations shows an item of lifting equipment to be in a dangerous state, then the competent person will make an instant report to Campus Infrastructure.
+Campus Infrastructure will contact the Head of Department to report that the item must be withdrawn from service